In its Division 1 college lacrosse preseason scouting report, the Baltimore Sun selected this team as the “best of the Midwest”.

 Ohio State and Notre Dame would both have been only 2 ½ hours away.

-Beyond that, Detroit, Cleveland State, Michigan, and Marquette would all have entailed roughly 4-hour road trips—not optimal, but still very manageable.
+Beyond that, Detroit Mercy, Cleveland State, Michigan, and Marquette would all have entailed roughly 4-hour road trips—not optimal, but still very manageable.

 It’s equally hard not to speculate how another D1 program would have affected the game’s growth within the state of Indiana.